7 Key Steps to Delivering Effective Feedback

 Leaders already have positional power over the employee, so it’s important to scale back on asserting your authority.
 That can be achieved by using a neutral tone, and choosing non-threatening language.
 Watch out for statements such as “you need to” or “you never”, and instead use “I” statements.
 Stick to facts, and present evidence-based feedback, when possible.
 Opinions can be expressed only when you acknowledge that you are only presenting your own perspective, and admit that you may be incorrect in your assessment.
 Your body language needs to reflect that you are relaxed and open to the conversation.
 Make eye contact and watch for facial expressions that might indicate you are annoyed or frustrated.

-The more you communicate authentically and with honesty, the better the conversation will play out.
+5. Be Authentic The more you communicate authentically and with honesty, the better the conversation will play out.
 If an employee thinks you are not being truthful, progress is unlikely.
 This holds true for any interaction you have in the workplace.
 It’s okay to show weakness and admit when you’re mistaken.
 Take accountability so others will follow your lead.

 6. Make a Commitment, Then Let Go